-This Basque cheesecake is a light and fluffy cheesecake that is made with just 5 main ingredients!
-No crust and no water bath needed- It’s a foolproof keto dessert!
-1 gram net carbs per slice.
+This Basque cheesecake is perfectly light and fluffy and made with just 5 main ingredients!
+No crust and no water bath needed- It’s so easy!

 What is a basque cheesecake?

-A Basque burnt cheesecake is without a doubt, the EASIEST cheesecake you could ever make.
+Also known as a Tarta De Queso, A Basque burnt cheesecake is without a doubt the EASIEST cheesecake you could ever make.
 There is no crust and no water bath needed, and you purposely bake it until the tops are brown.

 Now, don’t be fooled by the over brown topping- It does NOT taste burnt at all.
-In terms of flavor, it’s similar to a creme brulee- almost like a toffee flavor.
-The texture is light, fluffy, and creamy at once.
+Also known as a Japanese cheesecake, it’s now a popular dessert around the world.

 Here are the ingredients you’ll need to make this basque burnt cheesecake.
 The lemon zest and almond flour are both optional and can be omitted.
 Please do not substitute anything, otherwise, the cheesecake will no longer be keto and/or sugar free.